 The multicenter ABO trauma registry was established in September 2014 when REBOA practicing centers in six countries (Sweden, Italy, Finland, Russia, Israel, and Japan) were invited to join.
 The registry includes both retrospective and prospective REBOA cases.
 Demographics, injury patterns, hemodynamic variables, REBOA-specific data, complications and 30-days mortality are being reported and analyzed.
 An interim report was published in the European Journal of Trauma and Emergency Medicine Surgery in August 2017 with future reports planned by the authors.

 DoD funded Emergent Truncal Hemorrhage Observational Study

-The UK REBOA Trial is a prospective, randomized, controlled clinical trial of 120 adult patients age 16 or older with confirmed or suspected life-threatening torso hemorrhage, which is thought to be amenable to adjunctive treatment with REBOA, who present to a major UK trauma center.
+The UK REBOA Trial is a prospective, randomized, controlled clinical trial of 120 adult patients age 16 or older.
+Patients include those with confirmed or suspected life-threatening torso hemorrhage, which is thought to be amenable to adjunctive treatment with REBOA, who present to a major UK trauma center.
 The study compares standard major trauma center treatment plus REBOA, compared with standard major trauma center treatment alone.
 The primary clinical outcome will be 90-day mortality (defined as death within 90 days of injury, before or after discharge from hospital).
 The primary economic outcome will be lifetime incremental cost per quality adjusted life year gained, from a health and personal social services perspective.